litmuschaos/litmus-docs/website/docs/concepts/chaos-workflow.md

 ```

 Here in this template, we can see different steps are present.
-These include installing the chaos experiments, executing the chaos engine of the experiment and at the end we have the revert chaos step which deletes/removes the resources that were created as part of the chaos scenario.
+These include installing the chaos faults, executing the chaos engine of the faults, and at the end we have the revert chaos step which deletes/removes the resources that were created as part of the chaos experiment.

-Some additional checks can be added with the experiments in the form of probes.
-These probes are defined in the ChaosEngines of the experiment and are updated when the experiment execution takes place.
+Some additional checks can be added with the faults in the form of probes.
+These probes are defined in the ChaosEngines of the faults and are updated when the fault execution takes place.
-The overall chaos scenario result can be viewed with the ChaosResult CRD which contains the `verdict` and the `probeSuccessPercentage` (a ratio of successful checks v/s total probes).
+The overall chaos experiment result can be viewed with the ChaosResult CRD which contains the `verdict` and the `probeSuccessPercentage` (a ratio of successful checks v/s total probes).

 ## What is a run?

-A chaos scenario run can be defined as single/one-time execution of the chaos scenario.
-There can be multiple runs of a single chaos scenario.
-If the chaos scenario consists of a cron syntax, it will run periodically according to the cron provided in the chaos scenario.
+A chaos experiment run can be defined as a single/one-time execution of the chaos experiment.
+There can be multiple runs of a single chaos experiment.
+If the chaos experiment consists of a cron syntax, it will run periodically according to the cron provided in the chaos experiment.

-## What is Resiliency Score?
+## What is Resilience Score?

-**Resiliency score** is the measure of how resilient is the chaos scenario when different chaos scenarios are performed on the Kubernetes System.
+**Resiliency score** is an overall measure of the resiliency of a system for a given chaos experiment, which is obtained upon executing the constituent experiment faults on that system.

-While creating a chaos scenario, certain weights are assigned to all the experiments present in the chaos scenario.
-These weights signify the priority/importance of the experiment.
-The higher the weight, the more significant is the experiment.
+While creating a chaos experiment, certain weights are assigned to all the faults present in the chaos experiment.
+These weights signify the priority/importance of the fault.
+The higher the weight, the more significant the fault is.

 In ChaosCenter, the weight priority is generally divided into three sections: